ModisWorks/modis/doc/guides/ping-pong.md

             await client.send_message(message.channel, "pong")
 ```

-Now, if you run Modis and send "ping" to a server that Modis is in, Modis should respond with "pong".
+Now, if you run Modis and send `ping` to a server that Modis is in, Modis should respond with `pong`.

 ## Commands

 Most Modis modules work by using commands to interact with Modis.
 A command starts with a prefix (`!` by default) followed by the command name.
 Some commands also have arguments.
 In this section, we'll expand our ping pong module to use a `ping` command and accept a number argument, and respond with a message containing `pong` repeated as many times as the number argument.

 First, we need to check that the message starts with the server command prefix.
-To do this we'll need to import datatools from modis.
+To do this we'll need to import `datatools` from `modis`.

+> The server command prefix can be changed by using the `!prefix [new prefix]` command.

 ```python
 from ..._client import client